Glydia/MOKOENA/README.md

 # MOKOENA
-This the second clan in Basotho culture
+This the second clan in Basotho culture i love my surname